The Volt Rush Heritage: The South Grand Story | VoltRush USA

 Innovation: Professional Assembly Program

 Noticed a trend: 80% of customers wanted professional assembly.
 But the market had barely any options.
-Suite B standardized it�full assembly, testing, first-ride briefing, warranty protection.
+Suite B standardized it with assembly, testing, setup guidance, and showroom support.

 This became a differentiator.
 Online dealers can't do this.
 You can't assemble a bike you can't see.
 Volt Rush's assembly program became famous in the regional riding community.